-Flour & Chocolate are so well known, northsiders are willing to drive across the river for their incredible pastries.
-Their hot cross buns are perfectly soft and fluffy with just enough fruit.
+Now on the north side and the east side, so you don’t have to cross the river to get your fix, Flour & Chocolate’s hot cross buns are perfectly soft and fluffy with just enough fruit.
 Pop them in the toaster and slather with some butter for an Easter treat.

 Tucked away in West End, Cake & Bake make some of the best damn tarts and cakes in this town.
-This year's hot cross bun offering is fluffy, fruity and the perfect snack size for pre and post Easter egg demolishing.
-What's even better is they've set up a HCB delivery service in the Brisbane metro area for whenever the craving takes you.
-Order a dozen freshly baked HCBs and have them delivered to your work, right here.
+This year's hot cross bun offering is fluffy, fruity and the perfect snack size for pre- and post- Easter egg demolishing.
+Order a dozen freshly baked HCBs in advance to get them into your belly even faster.

 Brewbakers have long had a reputation for a visit being worthy of car trip across town.
 Their bread, bagels, handmade sausage rolls and their amazing chocolate brownies have kept local appetites satisfied.
 So how do their hot cross buns fare?
 Simply delicious!
 You’ll walk away with at least a dozen (maybe two), trust us.